30 Weeks Pregnant

 Download your free Birthing Better eBook.

 If you think these skills are only for labor then think again.
-Just because you are going to have a non-laboring cesarean shouldn’t be an excuse or a belief that you can’t engage as much as a woman who will labor.
+Just because you are going to have a non-laboring cesarean shouldn’t be an excuse that you can’t engage as much as a woman who will labor.
 This is YOUR baby’s birth!
 Your body is preparing for labor and to have a vaginal birth just like every other woman.
 It’s your MIND that knows you won’t.
-Follow your body not your Mind!
+Follow your body, not your mind!